ibm-cloud-docs/monitoring/monitor/platform_metrics_working.md

-## Monitoring platform metrics by using dashboards
+## Monitoring platform metrics through dashboards
 {: #platform_metrics_working_dash}

 Each {{site.data.keyword.cloud_notm}} provides 1 or more dashboard templates that you can use to monitor that service.